bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 This code currently doesn't lend itself to being used more than once in a client environment.

-This again isn't a problem for the current use case but can be easily remedied by enclosing it in its own React component and storing the state in the local state of the component.
+This again isn't a problem for the current use case, but can be easily remedied by enclosing it in its own React component and storing the state in the local state of the component.
 This doesn't require much refactoring at all.
 This also solves the previous asynchronous handler problem as well, because when the local state of a React element changes the component automatically re-renders.

-You could also componentize it without using a React wrapper, there are many well known patterns to do these things.
+You could also componentize the program without using a React wrapper and there are many well known patterns to do this.

 It's important to remember that you don't need to do this if it isn't necessary.
 Yes, I know I keep saying this ...